 We currently engage third-party manufacturers to provide the APIs of AMX0035 and for the final drug product formulation of AMX0035 that is being used in our clinical trials and for expanded access and commercial supply, and we engage separate third-parties for the blending and packaging of finished clinical materials.
 We must be able to demonstrate comparability of drug substance across suppliers along with stability data across suppliers.
 We currently rely on a single manufacturer to supply one of our APIs and a separate manufacturer to supply the other.
 Although we believe that there are several potential alternative manufacturers who could manufacture each of the APIs in AMX0035, we may incur added costs and delays in identifying and qualifying any such replacement.
 In addition, we typically order raw materials and services on a purchase order basis and do not enter into long-term dedicated capacity or minimum supply arrangements with any commercial manufacturer.
-Moreover, the extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development of AMX0035, and any future products and product candidates will depend on the severity and duration of the spread of the virus, and the actions undertaken to contain COVID-19 or treat its effects.
+Moreover, the extent to which the COVID-19 pandemic impacts our ability to procure sufficient supplies for the development of AMX0035, and any future products and product candidates will depend on whether the economic challenges caused by the COVID-19 pandemic continue to impact the global economy and supply chains, among many other factors.
 There is no assurance that we will be able to timely secure needed supply arrangements on satisfactory terms, or at all.
 Our failure to secure these arrangements as needed could have a material adverse effect on our ability to complete the development of AMX0035 or any future product candidates or, to commercialize them, if approved.
 We may be unable to conclude agreements for commercial supply with third-party manufacturers, or may be unable to do so on acceptable terms.
 There may be difficulties in scaling up to commercial quantities and formulation of AMX0035, and the costs of manufacturing could be prohibitive.